boltex/leointeg/README.md

 ## Development version installation

-### This development version is in its 'body and outline edition' testing phase, so the 'save' and 'derive' files functions are lacking

 Make sure you have Node.js and Git installed along with the above general requirements, then:

 1. Get this repository: `git clone https://github.com/boltex/leointeg.git`